Know Your Rights Cards

 To download ‘conocer sus derechos’ tarjetas en espanol: click KnowYourRightsEsp

 To download ‘Know Your Rights’ in Arabic: click Know Your Rights Arabic

 To download ‘Know Your Rights’ in French, click here: Know Your Rights French

 Gas and electricity bills are too high, and if this leads to debt there are no ideal solutions.
 However, there are ways you can stop the companies making things worse than they are already.
 Above all, you want to avoid getting disconnected.
 If you are, it will cost more to get reconnected, and you’ll be in a worse position after that.
 Good advice is available from many sources to help you stand up for your rights.
-To download the PDF click here. // For plain text scroll down to the bottom of this page.
+To download the PDF click here.

 Introduction to our mini-guide:

 We were inspired to write this guide to gas and electricity rights after a growing number of calls and emails from people struggling with fuel costs, fuel debt, damp homes, unwanted prepayment meters, and useless rip-off landlords.